CivicTechWR/WRvotes/docs/resources/ted-martin-on-being-a-trustee.md

 Ted Martin: On Being a Trustee
 ------------------------------

-Former Waterloo Region District School Board trustee Ted Martin gave us permission to republish the text of a speech he gave in 2014.
+Waterloo Region District School Board trustee Ted Martin gave us permission to republish the text of a speech he gave in 2014.
 It is a good overview of what motivated Martin to become a trustee and what the job entails.